What is a Mesonet?

 Supporting and Promoting the Kentucky Mesonet

-Pictured below: Meteorologist in Charge of the Louisville, KY NWS office gives a presentation about the benefits of the Kentucky Mesonet, along with Dr. Stu Foster from Western Kentucky University.
-The talk was in front of the American Association of State Climatologists (AASC) at the Hyatt Regency arch in downtown St. Louis on Thursday July 11th, 2013.
+Pictured below: Meteorologist in Charge of the NWS Louisville, KY office gives a presentation about the benefits of the Kentucky Mesonet, along with Dr. Stu Foster from Western Kentucky University.
+The talk was in front of the American Association of State Climatologists (AASC) at the Hyatt Regency arch in downtown St. Louis, MO on July 11, 2013.